 It has also now been confirmed that the state of Victoria, Australia will host the Commonwealth Games 2026, with netball included, and the Commonwealth Games Federation has announced that the Commonwealth Youth Games in Trinidad and Tobago in August 2023, has FAST5 netball included on the sports programme.

 Whilst it is exciting to look forward at the events we have locked into our future calendar, we must also stop and celebrate the netball we have seen this year.

-Netball Fiji hosted their first international netball event in 400 days back in January, whilst Netball Australia hosted their first international in an extraordinary 1088 days in October.
-It has been fantastic to see so many netballers back on the court, with 233 matches taking place in the 10 months since the annual update of World rankings, which has broken our previous record of 169 matches in a one-year rating period.
+Netball Fiji hosted their first national netball event in 400 days back in January, whilst Netball Australia hosted their first international in an extraordinary 1088 days in October.
+It has been fantastic to see so many netballers back on the court, with 233 international matches taking place in the 10 months since the annual update of World rankings, which has broken our previous record of 169 matches in a one-year rating period.